Powered by SchoolDash

 Environment: About average.
 Air pollution, traffic accidents and crime are all roughly average.

 Admissions: Below average.
-The occupancy rate is quite high.
+The occupancy rate is quite high and the offer rate is quite low.
 There is no compulsory entrance exam.

-Progress: Poor.
+Progress: Below average.
 (This takes into account pupils' prior performance.
 For information about actual grades, see Attainment.)

-Attendance: Poor.
-Pupil absence rates and the incidence of persistent absence are both very high.
+Attendance: Below average.
+Pupil absence rates and the incidence of persistent absence are both quite high.

 Finances: Poor.
-However, the school budget has been roughly in balance
+This is because the school budget has been in deficit

 Sixth form: There is no sixth form at this school.